October 12, 2023

 If you do opt for a diving school, to save money as well as for convenience of arranging your dives, I highly recommend that you go with one also provides accommodation.

-In my opinion, three of the best Komodo Diving Resorts / Hostels are:
+In my opinion, two of the best Komodo Dive Resorts are:

 Attention: Komodo National Park is comprised of Komodo Island; the two smaller islands of Rinca and Padar as well as 26 small islets (see islands highlighted in green in above image).